Arka102202/zero-css/README.md

 The `vars_e_html::${JSON.stringify(vars)}` will automatically inject all key-value pairs as CSS variables, giving you complete control over your site’s design with zero hassle.

-With `ZERO CSS`, setting your own standards is easier, faster, and more powerful than ever before—delivering a next-level customization experience unmatched by any other library.
+With `ZERO CSS`, setting **your own standards is easier, faster, and more powerful than ever before—delivering a next-level customization experience unmatched by any other library**.

+### It's not tiny, It's NULL

+  Unlike traditional CSS libraries that come bloated with pre-defined classes and rely on purging unused styles after the fact, `ZERO CSS` takes a revolutionary approach.
+Instead of generating a separate CSS file, `ZERO CSS` dynamically creates all classes at runtime.
+This means there’s nothing to purge—ever.

+  By adhering to the DRY (Don't Repeat Yourself) principle at its core, `ZERO CSS` ensures that no CSS class is redundantly generated or evaluated more than once. **Every class is unique, and no code duplication occurs**.

+  The real power of this approach?
+No CSS file is ever shipped across the network.
+Traditional libraries may boast of tiny, purged CSS files, but with `ZERO CSS`, there’s no file at all—it's fully dynamic.
+This leads to drastically improved site performance, as no bandwidth is wasted on delivering or caching static CSS files.

+  With `ZERO CSS`, **you unlock the next level of CSS optimization: zero redundancy, zero purging, zero files—delivering a leaner, faster web experience**.

+###

 ## Some rules before use start using this awesome Library